 Are rain ponchos suitable?

 Disposable plastic ponchos are the easiest rain-gear to find.
 They’re available all over Thailand, but they don’t last long and don’t feel nice to wear – you start to feel like a goldfish swimming in a plastic bag.
+If you prefer to pack your own quality control, bring along an ultra-lite poncho – it will last for years.
+Extra credit?
+A really good travel umbrella that will survive strong wind.

 - have great traction on slippery surfaces